olegromashin/ether-multisig/README.md

 `retractVote` - retracts sender's vote if voted before.

 `multiSigCall` - makes external call if voting has 51% of votes and if sender is one of the owners.

-## TODO

-1. Check if replacing dynamic array of votes to mapping and counter will be better for openVoting struct.